Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 where $\nu_{v_i}$ is defined in \eqref{eq:nuv}.
 Let $u_i=\mathbf{u}(E_i)\in \bsigma(E_i)^{\gp}$ be the contact order of the edge $E_i$, oriented from $v_i$ to $v_{i+1}$. \end{assumptions}

-The following is perhaps the most important single fact in the proof of associativity.
-It will tell us that provided the tropical modulus of a tropical curve is always sufficiently large, there will be a good choice of edge along which to split.
+The following is perhaps the single most important fact in the proof of associativity.
+It will tell us that provided the tropical modulus of a tropical curve is sufficiently large, there will be a good choice of edge along which to split.

 \begin{proposition} Given Assumptions~\ref{ass:tropical}, assume in addition that $G$ does not have a terminal tail.
 Then there exists a unique $i$ such that $u_i$ is tangent to $\tau_{i+1}$.
 Further, for this $i$, \begin{enumerate} \item $\ell_1,\ldots,\ell_{i-1}$ are proportional to $\delta$. \item $\ell_i$ and $\delta$ are linearly independent. \item $u_i\in \bsigma(E_i)$ (as opposed to in $\bsigma(E_i)^{\gp}$). \end{enumerate} \end{proposition}